 To promote export marketing among the small scale industries, SIDCO has developed websites and obtain export orders.
 Once an export order is obtained, the Common export manager of SIDCO will make arrangements for extending various services for export of the product.
 SIDCO also helps in the small scale units taking part in the international trade fair at New Delhi, Pragati Maidan so that the products of small scale industries of Tamil Nadu are displayed.
+SIDCO set up Captive power plants:

-CLASS:III B.COM CA COURSE NAME: ENTREPRENEURSHIP COURSE CODE: 16CCU503A UNIT:III(Institutional Service To Entrepreneurs) BATCH 2016-2019
+CLASS:III B.COM CA COURSE NAME: ENTREPRENEURSHIP COURSE CODE: 17CCU503A UNIT:III(Institutional Service To Entrepreneurs) BATCH 2017-2020